 We all know about Elon Musk’s dislike of Los Angeles traffic and his Boring Company working on test tunnels for providing hyperloop trips under the city.
 The best news regarding this has surfaced: the hyperloop rides will be provided at only $1 per passenger!

-Elon Musk at a Hyperloop info session has revealed several other news on this.
+Elon Musk, at a Hyperloop info session, has revealed several other news on this.
 He even tweeted this morning that The Boring Company is now partners with Los Angeles Metro, tagging the announcement tweet from the official account of the Metro administration.
 Also, last week, he came up with a video of the 2.7 mile-test track recently permitted by LA city officials.

 Each small station will be able to take about 16 passengers at once.
-There will be a weatherproof system as well, in the vast system of the stations!
+There will also be a weatherproof system in the vast system of the stations!
 The entire tunnel system can even increase deeper down with demand, as Musk points out that “there’s no real limit” and that “you can have hundreds of lanes.”